 However, the members of the Governing Body are misleading their readers when they write that the people 2 John says that Christians should not greet, were apostates who promoted wrong conduct.
 Verses 7-10 show that those whom John speaks about were the antichrists who denied that Jesus had come in the flesh, and they were not apostates.[1]

 The text in green in the quotation above shows that the treatment of disfellowshipped persons that has been practiced for 73 years still stands: Disfellowshipped persons must be shunned and totally isolated.
-But the Witnesses can now say a short greeting to some of those disfellowshipped.[2]
+But the Witnesses can now say a short greeting to some of those who are disfellowshipped.[2]

 For many years, the instruction was that elders should contact all disfellowshipped persons who were not apostates once each year to ask whether they wanted to speak with two elders about their situation.
 A few years ago, this arrangement was discontinued.
 But elders who wanted to do so could still contact disfellowshipped persons.